hyosung11/Launch-School/Courses/JS109/glossary.md

 ## 4. Declarations, Initialization, Assignment, and Re-assignment

+### Declaration

+A declaration is a statement that asks the JavaScript engine to reserve space in memory for a variable with a particular name.
+Optionally, it may also specify an initial value for the variable.
+Note that regardless of whether we provide a value in a declaration, the variable is initialized.
+If we don't provide an explicit value, that initial value is `undefined`.
+Variable declarations, with or without initial assignment, always return `undefined`.
+In JavaScript, variables can be declared with the `let`, `const`, or `var` keywords.
+Be sure to always declare your variables and constants with `let` and `const`.
+Undeclared variables have global scope.
+When used in a declaration, the `=` is a syntactic token that tells JavaScript that you will supply an initial value for the variable.
+However, in an assignment, the `=` is called the assignment operator.

 ```sh
 > let firstName = "Sohee"; // Declare and initialize variable with an explicit value on the same line.
 = undefined
 ```

-Note that regardless of whether we provide a value in a declaration, the variable is initialized.
-If we don't provide an explicit value, that initial value is `undefined`.
+The variable `firstName` is declared and initialized with the explicit value of the string `'Sohee'` on the same line and returns `undefined`.

 ```js
 let count = 1;
 count = 2;
 ```

-On line 1, we declare a (global/local) variable named `count`, and initialize it to a value of `1`, which is a primitive value.
+On line 1, we declare a global variable named `count`, and initialize it to a value of `1`, which is a primitive value.
 Line 2 reassigns `count` to a new primitive value, `2`.

-Be sure to always declare your variables and constants with `let` and `const`.
-Undeclared variables have global scope.
+### Initialization

+When a variable is declared, it is initialized with the implicit value `undefined`.
+A more useful value can be assigned to a variable with an **initializer** in the declaration.
+Variables can be declared and initialized with an explicit value on the same line.

+### Assignment

+Variable assignment

 ## 5. Equality: Loose and Strict Equality